Gitana rusa (1942)

 What you find out will be the saddest:

 To the dark depths of the river Don he gave himself that night…

 Y los cosacos

 Cantaron a tu soledad.

 *Final stanza not sung in most versions.

-The broodingly intense Orlando Medina-Ricardo Malerba recording may be the most played in milongas:
+The broodingly intense Orlando Medina-Ricardo Malerba version is probably the most frequently played in milongas: